Learn more about this painful foot problem

-Sandal season is over, and boot season is nearly afoot.
+Sandal season will be over before you know it, and boot season will follow soon after.
 But regardless of what you wear on them, when your feet hurt, you’re miserable.

 Among common foot problems, one stands out: bunions.
-Dr. Steven Jasonowicz, a podiatrist at Advocate Good Shepherd Hospital in Barrington, Ill., says he sees a lot of heel pain or plantar fasciitis, but bunions are right up there, too, on the list of reasons patients seek his help.
+Dr. Steven Jasonowicz, a podiatrist at Advocate Good Shepherd Hospital in Barrington, Ill., says he sees a lot of heel pain or plantar fasciitis.
+But bunions are right up there on the list of reasons patients seek his help.

 “Bunions are one of the most common foot conditions I treat each day,” Dr. Jasonowicz says.
 “We always emphasize non-operative treatment first, and many patients never require surgery to improve their bunion pain.
 When, or if, surgery is needed depends on each individual patient’s pain level, age, activity level and overall medical condition.”